 Replacement cost, or the cost to replace your vehicle with a similar and sometimes newer model at current prices, is available through some insurance companies.
 However, a car insurance policy that includes replacement cost rather than ACV will have higher premiums to account for the potentially higher payout with a claim.

 Why does value matter if my car needs repairs?

-The value of your car also matters if your car is damaged but not totaled because your insurance company will send a claims adjuster to inspect your car and determine how much it will cost to repair your vehicle back to its original condition.
+Even if your car is damaged without being totaled, knowing its value matters.
+Your insurance company will send a claims adjuster to inspect your car and determine how much it will cost to repair your vehicle back to its original condition.
 The adjuster will evaluate your policy, the reasons behind your car’s damage and the actual damages to determine how much the repairs will cost.